I honestly believe that learning how to use psychedelics is one of the most useful skills one can learn.

 Like almost anything, the best way to learn how to use psychedelics is through a combination of knowledge and practice.
 You read a manual or guide, then you have a go at using the technology based on what you’ve read.
 You incorporate what you’ve learnt from your own experience and factor it in next time.
 You might go back to the guidebook, or read other ones, and eventually you might experiment with things that aren’t in any manuals.
 Through continued education and practice, you develop your skills and approach.

 Psychedelics have catalysed many positive shifts and changes in my life.
-They introduced me to meditation, gave me a firm helping hand in going vegan, aided me in quitting smoking, and gave me courage to start a pioneering business.
+They’ve lead me to meditation, gave me a firm helping hand in going vegan, aided me in quitting smoking, and gave me courage to start a pioneering business.
 They’ve helped me make sense of a confusing world, embark on worldwide travels, heal from personal traumas, and find meaning and purpose in my existence.

 What I find so incredible is that after many years of taking psychedelics, their gifts show no sign of running out.
 They continue to give.
 And I continue to learn from them.
 At ten years of beautiful relationship with these magnificent wonders, I am committed to going deeper, and learning even more.
 I invite you to join me.